Princess Alice of the United Kingdom: Early life

 Painting of baby Princess Alice by Edwin Landseer, 1843.
 Prince Albert ordered this painting as a surprise gift to his wife.

-Alice was born on 25 April 1843 at Buckingham Palace in London.
-She was christened "Alice Maud Mary" in the private chapel at Buckingham Palace by the Archbishop of Canterbury, William Howley, on 2 June 1843.
+Alice was born at 4:00 am on 25 April 1843 at Buckingham Palace in London.
+She was christened "Alice Maud Mary" in the private chapel at Buckingham Palace by the Archbishop of Canterbury, William Howley, on 2 June.
 Her sex was greeted with mixed feelings from the public, and even the Privy Council sent a message to Albert expressing its "congratulation and condolence" on the birth of a second daughter.
 Her godparents were Ernest Augustus, King of Hanover (her great-uncle; for whom the Duke of Cambridge stood proxy), the Princess of Hohenlohe-Langenburg (her aunt; for whom the Duchess of Kent stood proxy), the Hereditary Prince of Saxe-Coburg and Gotha (her uncle; for whom the Hereditary Grand Duke of Mecklenburg-Strelitz stood proxy) and Princess Sophia of Gloucester (her cousin).